w3c/wai-website/pages/about/groups/task-forces/conformance-testing/work-statement.md

 ---
-title: Accessibility Conformance Testing (ACT) Work Statement (2024)
+title: Accessibility Conformance Testing Task Force Work Statement
-permalink: /about/groups/task-forces/conformance-testing/work-statement-2024/
+permalink: /about/groups/task-forces/conformance-testing/work-statement/
+ref: /about/groups/task-forces/conformance-testing/work-statement/
+redirect_from:
-ref: /about/groups/task-forces/conformance-testing/work-statement-2024/
+  - /about/groups/task-forces/conformance-testing/work-statement-2024/
 lang: en
 github:
   label: wai-groups
 ---

-The [Accessibility Conformance Testing Task Force (ACT TF)](/about/groups/task-forces/conformance-testing/) is a task force of the [Accessibility Guidelines Working Group (AG WG)](/about/groups/agwg/).
+The [Accessibility Conformance Testing (ACT) Task Force](/about/groups/task-forces/conformance-testing/) is a task force of the [Accessibility Guidelines Working Group (AG WG)](/about/groups/agwg/).
 It assists this Working Group with the work identified below.

 ## Status

-This Work Statement was proposed to AG WG on xx xx 2024 and will be active if approved.
-The prior [2020 work statement](/about/groups/task-forces/conformance-testing/work-statement-2020work-statement-2020) is available.
+This Work Statement was approved by the AG Chairs on 31 January 2025 and is now active.
+The prior [2020 work statement](/about/groups/task-forces/conformance-testing/work-statement-2020/) is available.
 The [Task Force home page](/about/groups/task-forces/conformance-testing/) contains information about the operation and resources of this group.

 Objective
 ---------